mr3543/Faster-R-CNN/README.md

 We then use the variable sized max pooling operation ```max_pool_v2``` in ```tensorflow.python_ops.gen.nn.ops``` to reduce the padded feature map to 7x7.
 See [here](https://github.com/tensorflow/tensorflow/pull/11875) for more details.

-To run, open the file 'faster_rcnn.ipynb' in Google colab and follow the instructions.
+To run, open the file 'faster_rcnn_colab.ipynb' in Google colab and follow the instructions.